xiazeyu/infomall-org-uva/content/en/docs/tutorial/singularity.md

 In case you need to rename the image to a better name please use the `mv` command.

-In case you also need to have a different name other then build.def the following commands are recommended.
-We assime you use `myimage.def` and `myimage.sif`.
-Bet is to include it into a makefile such as:
+In case you also need to have a different name other then build.def the following Makefile is very useful.
+We assume you use `myimage.def` and `myimage.sif`.
+Include it into a makefile such as:

 ```
 BUILD=myimage.def